-Surveys agree that job loss and medical debt are the two biggest reasons for considering bankruptcy.
-Many times, the two team up and light a torch to a family’s financial plans.
+Statistics about the causes of bankruptcy show that medical expenses, student loan debt, job loss and divorce are major reasons people file for bankruptcy.
+Many times, two or three of those causes can team up and light a torch to your financial plans.

-- The home you own is under water and in danger of foreclosure
+- Their home is in danger of foreclosure

-- The only way you can pay for things is using a credit card
+- The only way to pay for necessities is with a credit card

-- You use one credit card to pay off another
+- They’re using one credit card to pay another

-- You are considering withdrawing money from a 401(k) account to pay bills
+- They consider withdrawing money from a 401(k) account to pay bills

 Things to Consider before Filing for Bankruptcy

-A final consideration: Do I have a big bill or series of big bills coming due soon?
-You might want to hold off on paying that until you decide whether or not to file bankruptcy since those bills could be dismissed through bankruptcy.
+Also look ahead – if you have a big bill or big series of bills coming due, you may want to hold off until you decide if you’re going to file for bankruptcy.